Sanctions

 • Suspension

-A hearing authority may recommend to the Dean of Students the exclusion of student from the University for a specific period of time not to exceed four (4) years.
-During the period of suspension, the student: is ineligible to enroll or participate in any academic courses or university programs and activities; must adhere to all other terms and conditions of their official sanctions; must not be involved in further student conduct violations during their period of suspension and is required to meet with the Dean of Students or designee and complete the Post Suspension Reentry Form PRIOR to reenrolling at Kutztown University.
+A recommendation approved by the Dean of Students for the exclusion of a student from the University for a specific period of time not to exceed four (4) years.
+During the period of suspension, the student: is ineligible to enroll or participate in any academic courses or University programs and activities; must adhere to all other terms and conditions of their official sanctions; must not be involved in further student conduct violations during their period of suspension and is required to meet with the Dean of Students or designee and complete the Post Suspension Reentry Form PRIOR to reenrolling at Kutztown University.
 In addition, the University may restrict or place limitations on a suspended student’s access to campus facilities during this period of time as specified as part of their official sanction.
+Suspended students are not in good disciplinary standing.

 • Dismissal

-A hearing authority may recommend to the Dean of Students the permanent separation of the student from the University.
+A recommendation approved by the Dean of Students for the permanent separation of the student from the University.
 Under this status, the relationship between the student and the University is terminated and the individual is no longer considered a student.
-A dismissed student may also be restricted or limited from campus facilities during this period time as specified as part of their official sanction.
+A dismissed student is excluded from University property for a minimum period of four (4) years.
+Students on Dismissal are not in good disciplinary standing.